ngengecharity/All-America-challenge/README.md

 | acces_key | AWS Access Key | `string` | `"enter your aws access key here"` | yes |
 | secret_key | AWS Secret Key | `string` | `"enter your aws secret key here"` | yes |

-Please not hat these inputs variables are located in **variables.tf** found in the root directory of this project
+Please not that these inputs are located in **variables.tf** found in the root directory of this project

 ## Outputs